 Sony Cyber-shot RX10

 As the third addition to Sony's RX range, the RX10 bridge is an excellent camera.
 It sports the largest sized sensor in the bridge market (the same 1" 12-Megapixel BSI CMOS as the RX100 II), a new Bionz X imaging engine, a 24-200 mm zoom lens with constant f/2.8 aperture and a handy aperture ring.
 It also boasts advanced video functions.
 It's a serious rival for bridges and SLRs, and is a good option for anyone looking for a versatile camera without compromising on picture quality.

 Panasonic Lumix FZ72

 The Panasonic Lumix FZ72 is a pleasant-to-use bridge that's highly versatile and simple to figure out.
 Its 60x zoom can be used easily, with no need for particular skills or experience, making it a great travel companion or a handy second camera for users looking to experience the thrill of shooting at very long focal lengths.
 Enjoying this monster zoom does mean you'll have to compromise a little on image quality but, at the end of the day, that's not what this camera is about.

 Olympus Stylus 1

 The Olympus Stylus 1 packs the EVF, processor, general layout and retro looks of the excellent OM-D E-M5 into an extremely compact and weatherproof camera.
-On top of that, it gets a brand new 28-300 mm f/2.8 lens to accompany its 1/1.7" 12-Megapixel BSI CMOS sensor.
+Plus, it gets a brand new 28-300 mm f/2.8 lens to accompany its 1/1.7" 12-Megapixel BSI CMOS sensor.
 This quality bridge could be a tempting choice for expert users who aren't looking for a superzoom model.